Expert medical and surgical care in Thailand

 Yes.
 Kidney stone procedures at JCI-accredited Thai hospitals use the same laser platforms, lithotripsy equipment, and flexible ureteroscopes as major Western urology centres.
 Our partner urologists are fellowship-trained with extensive stone-management experience.
 Complication rates match published international benchmarks.

-How to Reduce Risks in Thailand
+How to Reduce Your Risk

 Provide your CT imaging in advance so your urologist can plan the optimal approach before you arrive.
-Complete a urine culture before travel — treating any active infection before stone surgery reduces complication risk.
+Complete a urine culture before travel; treating any active infection before stone surgery reduces complication risk.
 Stay well hydrated before and after the procedure to promote fragment passage.

 When Is Repeat Treatment Needed?